Racopokemon/ImageSort/README.md

     * Either support them (this would finally require me to rewrite the ImageView) or make a functionality to autoextract the .jpg image before launching.
   * RAW support (kindof walked around this one, but still there would be options!)
 * Show somewhere, how many files (general) are NOT shown in this app (bc the extension does not fit)
+  * Might be covered enough already by the Launcher "other files" now.
+* ~~Maybe: If the gallery loses focus, automatically exit fullscreen?
+Already for open with and open explorer and so on, might be natural. -> this turned out rather annoying~~

 ## File operations window
   * **Offer a button to take out the trash (move deleted folder \[4 files\]) to recycle bin, once copying has finished, IF there exists a delete folder!**